About This Course

 This course teaches ancient classical Greek to those with no previous experience of the language until the point where they can read texts in classical Greek with the assistance of a dictionary.

-First Year Module
+Year 1 Module

 All students do the same Beginners' Ancient Greek introductory module.
 During the year you will work your way systematically through the basic grammar book and associated reader.